Pamela Chipman, Jan Cook

-She has exhibited in the US and Mexico.
-Recent shows include Roll-Up Gallery in Portland, Oregon and Gallery 1/1 in Seattle.
-In the last few years she has been published in Fraction Magazine and Diffusion Magazine.
+She has exhibited in the US and Mexico with her work held in private collections.
+Selected shows include Quadrophotique at Roll-Up Gallery in Portland, OR and Capturing Light Without a Camera at Gallery 1/1 in Seattle WA.
+Jan has been featured in Analog Forever Online Magazine and published in Fraction and Diffusion Magazines.
 In 2017 she received a Regional Arts and Culture Council Professional Development Grant and was a Critical Mass finalist.
 In 2020 her work was acquired by the City of Seattle Office of Arts & Culture for The Seattle Portable Works Collection.

 Jan received her BFA in photography from the University of Washington.
-She studied and worked in Mexico for two years and that experience had a big influence on her imagery.
-She currently resides in Portland, Oregon.
+She was a curator and co-owner at Galleria Potatohead in Seattle from 1988-1994.
+She studied and worked in Mexico for two years which had a significant influence on her outlook and image making.

 Pamela Chipman explores themes of memory, domesticity and femininity.
 She creates work that speaks to the history, strengths and struggles of women in our culture.